Disk Drill for Mac Review – In a League of Its Own

 From there, launching the scan process was as simple as clicking the Search for lost data button.
 Since version 5, Disk Drill automatically uses the best recovery methods to deliver the most comprehensive results on the first try.

 The latest version of Disk Drill organizes connected storage devices into four sub-categories: Hardware Disks, Logical Volumes, RAIDs, and Others.
 In addition to internal and external storage devices, you can also scan mobile devices running iOS and Android plus Time Machine backups.

 While the scanning process was running, Disk Drill did an excellent job of keeping us informed.
 The application separates found files into six categories (pictures, video, audio, documents, archives and other), displaying the number of found files in each category.

 If you're impatient, you can click the "Review found files" button even while Disk Drill is still performing a scan.
 We decided not to do that and let the application finish.
 We were then informed that there was a chance to find even more files by scanning the entire storage device.
 Helpful tips like this one make Disk Drill great even for complete beginners who might otherwise not realize that more data can be recovered.

 Managing found files

 Where Disk Drill for Mac truly shines is the management of found files.
-The application offers 4 view options (files, files and icons, folders, and folders with icons), and it can preview all file formats that can be previewed by macOS.
+The application can display found files as icons or in a list, and it can preview all file formats that are natively supported by macOS.

 When dealing with a large number of found files (which is almost always the case when scanning larger HDDs and SSDs), you can use Disk Drill's filters to focus on specific file types, file sizes, or file modification dates.